mynah22/Homelab-Guides/firstConfig.md

 # Homelab on HP DL380 G7 and ESXI

-As part of decommisinoning my old homelab, I have rebuilt and documented most of the major components here
+As part of decommisinoning my old homelab, I have rebuilt and documented most of the major components here.

-## Caveat
+### Caveat
-The only version of ESXI that runs on this server is 6.0.0.
-This is an old version, and is unsupported.
-I cannot find a way to obtain license keys and installation ISOs for this version.
-You will need both.
-If you are not currently in possesion of a 6.0.0 installation ISO AND a valid ESXI 6 license key  you will have to install another hypervisor such as proxmox.
+The newest version of ESXI that runs on the server used in this build is 6.0.0 - This is an old version, and is unsupported.
+6.5.0 will install, but crashes as soon as it tries to write to the filesystem.

-## Hardware:
+I cannot find a way to obtain license keys or installation ISOs for 6.0.0.
+If you do not already have them, then will need to either use a different server compatible with ESXI 7+, or a different hypervisor like proxmox

+### Hardware utilized in this build:
-HP DL380 G7 2u rack server (Server, ESXI hyperisor)
+- HP DL380 G7 2u rack server
-Cable modem
-Router (probably also with WAP functionality)
-A few ethernet cords (I count 3, but 4 couldn't hurt) Archaic desktop (FreeNAS host via ISCSI) (not needed) A PC with ethernet port (for configuration of hypervisor / VMs)
+- A few ethernet cords (I count 3, but 4 couldn't hurt)
+- A PC with ethernet port (for configuration of hypervisor / VMs)
+- Archaic desktop (FreeNAS host via ISCSI) (not needed)

 ## Big picture architecture:
 HP Rack server has the ESXI hypervisor installed.
 ESXI hosts 2 Virtual Machines -  PFSense and Ubuntu Server

-PFSense provides a variety of standard network services, as well as a DNS blackhole for adblocking, and custom DNS / DHCP configuration.
+1. PFSense provides a variety of standard network services, as well as a DNS blackhole for adblocking, and custom DNS / DHCP configuration.

-The Ubuntu VM directly runs a Wireguard instance, providing VPN access (PFSense configuration required) The Ubuntu VM does not run any other services directly - instead, it is a docker host running the following containers:
+2. The Ubuntu VM directly runs a Wireguard instance, providing VPN access

+The Ubuntu VM does not run any other services directly - instead, it is a docker host running the following containers:
 1. Traefik
     - Reverse proxy & load balancer